Samba (ballroom dance)

-The international ballroom version of samba is a lively, rhythmical dance with elements from Brazilian samba.
+The international ballroom version of samba is a lively, rhythmical dance.
 It differs considerably from the original samba styles of Brazil; in particular, it differs from Samba de Gafieira, a partner type of Samba in that country.

 Technique

-As a ballroom dance, the samba is a partner dance.
-Ballroom samba, even more than other ballroom dances, is very disconnected from the origins and evolution of the music and dance that gives it its name.

-Most steps are danced with a slight downward bouncing or dropping action.
-This action is created through the bending and straightening of the knees, with bending occurring on the beats of 1 and 2, and the straightening occurring between.
-However, unlike the bouncing of, e.g., Polka, there is no considerable bobbing.
-Also, Samba has a specific hip action, different from that in other ballroom Latin dances (Rumba and Cha-Cha-Cha).
+The ballroom samba is a partner dance.

 The ballroom samba is danced to music in 2/4 or 4/4 time.
+For dance competitions and examinations, the recommended tempo is 48-56 bars per minute.
 It uses several different rhythmic patterns in its figures, with cross-rhythms being a common feature.
 Thus, for three-step patterns, common step values (in beats) are: